udeaghad/my-bookstore/README.md

 - Add a book.
 - Remove a selected book.

+The project was done to understand the concept of state management, use of store, actions and reducers in React and connecting React and Redux.
+React best practices and language style guides was also applied in the code.

 This application was built using React and Redux.

 ## Built With